rulewis/journey-optimizer.en/help/using/create-message.md

 ![](assets/filter-messages.png)

+## Create a new message

 To create a new message, follow the steps below:

 1. Access the message list, then click **[!UICONTROL Create Message]**.

-1. Configure the message properties:
+1. Define the message properties.

     ![](assets/create-message-properties.png)